The HobbitHouse Ilustrated Glossary of Woodworking terms

 dominant trees --- Trees that extend above surrounding trees with a crown that captures sunlight from above and around the canopy.

 donut chuck --- A homemade jig for finishing the bottom outside of bowls after all of the upper part, inside and outside, has been turned on a lathe.
 It consists of two sheets of plywood (other material could be used but plywood is highly recommended for these jigs), one solid to attach to the faceplate and the other with a hole in it for the bowl, and 3 or 4 bolts holding the two sheets together and parallel to each other in a way that captures the bowl, centered properly so that the bottom can be turned.
 That is, the face of the bowl goes flush against the faceplate piece of plywood and the other piece comes down over the bottom of the bowl, leaving enough bottom exposed to be turned, and the bolts then keep the bowl locked in place for turning.
+There are versions (see left-most example in the composit pic below) which are designed such that the "bottom" piece of plywood sits behind the faceplate.
 Examples:

 dormer --- An area of a building that protrudes from the plane of a sloping roof surface.
 Usually it is a room extension built to accommodate a vertical window.
 It is called a gable dormer if it has its own gable or a shed dormer if it has a shed roof.
 It is most often found in upstairs bedrooms where it provides extra space and light.Examples:

 double dado --- A joint that is very similar to the drawer locking joint and which in fact is often used for that purpose.
+It is a slightly more complicated version of the locking rabbet.
 In joining the ends of two planks, a dodo is cut in each; best explained by an example, so here you go:

-double dovetail half lap --- same as corner half lap with double dovetail
+double dovetail half lap --- synonymous with corner half lap with double dovetail

 double ended calipers --- Balloon calipers that have a mirrored version on each end.
 One end does the measuring but is partially hidden when used, for example, to measure the thickness of a hollow form, thus necessitating the mirrored end to actually see that the thickness is that is being measured by the partially hidden end.
 Examples: